flyingsl0ths/Concord/README.md

 It's main focus is performance and ease of use.
 With Concord it is possibile to easily write fast and clean code.

-This readme will explain how to use Concord.
+This README explains how to use Concord.

 Additionally all of Concord is documented using the LDoc format.
 Auto generated docs for Concord can be found in `docs` folder, or on the [GitHub page](https://flyingsl0ths.github.io/Concord/).